create a folder for our project

 blocks and getting values from variables are inside {{ }}

-blocks.
-The variables were populated by providing context to the template, which we did inside of the view method for index.
-We then returned the rendered view as the response.
+.
+You can read more about what you can do with templates in the Django documentation.
+The variables are populated by providing context to the template, which we do inside of the view method for index.
+The variable user

 def index(request):